Are you looking for a contractor?

 Source: Canva

-Lastly, heat can be transferred to spaces and surfaces by electromagnetic waves and this process is called radiation.
-In most homes, heat finds its way to your ceiling by conduction, moving between any open spaces in your home's insulation.
+Conduction occurs when heat transfers to solid objects, such as walls, ceilings, etc. The rising air around your home carries heat, which is then transferred via convection.
+Additionally, heat can be transferred to surfaces through electromagnetic waves, introducing radiation.
+In most homes, heat finds its way to your ceiling through conduction, moving through any gaps found in your home's insulation.

 Source: Canva